cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/dg.md

 ### Fernando Socualaya: Register section UI

 In this section the UI will be made for the part of the registry that the owner will have to do.
+The owner must be registered to be able to access an account and that his collaborators have access.

 - v1.1 Add forms.
 - v1.2 Add register button.

 ### Sergio Carbone: Entity picker

 In this section you can select if it is a collaborator or an owner.
+You must enter as a collaborator or owner to upload the information of each company respectively.
+It was implemented in this way since you can own one company and collaborate with another.

 - v1.1 Add button component.
 - v1.2 Add pickers.

 ### Sergio Carbone: Collaborator UI feature.

 The section of the UI in which the collaborator can generate charges.
+Collaborators can choose between ticket and invoice depending on what is required, and will proceed in a different way depending on what has been selected.

 - v1.1 Add picker Ticket/invoice.
 - v1.2 Add inputs.
-- v1.3 Add get back button.
+- v1.3 Add get back/pay button.
-- v1.4 Add pay button.
+- v1.4 Add display Qr.

 ### Antonio Toche: Owner UI feature.